jcchavezs/chasky/README.md

 # Chasky

 Chasky is a secrets dealer.
-Declare the secrets you need on every tool as environment variables and use your tooling without the security concern of leaking secrets on `.env` files.
+Declare the secrets you need on every tool as environment variables or other setups and use your tooling without the security concern of leaking secrets on `.env` or `.envrc` files.

 ## Getting started